Welcome to The Storied Recipe, a podcast about food, culture, and love.

 Asian Desserts

 Below is a selection of Asian desserts featuring sweet rice flour, including Nian Gao, a sweet rice cake commonly enjoyed during Lunar New Year celebrations.
-My podcast guest, Emily Ho, graciously shared her special recipe for this popular treat with us. https://thestoriedrecipe.com/glutinous-rice-cake/
+My podcast guest, Emily Ho, graciously shared her special recipe for this popular treat with us.

-Cooks in 75 minutesThis traditional Chinese cake is steamed in the oven for a silky, chewy texture and a mildly sweet milky flavor.
+This traditional Chinese cake is steamed in the oven for a silky, chewy texture and a mildly sweet milky flavor

-Cooks in 120 minutesChinese fried Sesame Balls are a popular dim sum item.
-Try our authentic, extensively tested recipe, and make them with either lotus or red bean paste.
+Chinese fried Sesame Balls are a popular dim sum item.
+Try our authentic, tested recipe, and make them with either lotus or red bean paste.

-Injeolmi (Korean Sweet Rice Cake)
+Injeolmi (Korean Sweet Rice Cake) in 10 minutes

-Cooks in 10 minutesInjeolmi are Korean rice cakes made with sweet glutinous rice flour.
-This recipe is the most simple recipe that can be made in 10 min or less but with just as yummy results as store bought ones.
+Injeolmi are Korean rice cakes made with sweet glutinous rice flour.
+Make this in 10 min or less but with just as yummy results as store bought ones.

-Onde-onde
+Onde-onde (Ondeh-ondeh)

-Matcha Snow Skin Mooncakes
+Matcha Snow Skin Mooncakes - Cooking Therapy

 Chewy matcha snow skin mooncakes with a sweet red bean paste filling.
 No baking required and perfect for the Mid Autumn Festival.

-Cooks in 40 minutesNot only one but three flavors to enjoy!
-Try this Sapin-Sapin, a Filipino dessert made from glutinous rice, coconut milk, sugar, and flavorings.
+Not only one but three flavors to enjoy!
+Sapin-Sapin is a Filipino dessert made from glutinous rice, coconut milk, sugar, and flavorings.

 Palitaw

-Cooks in 20 minutesPalitaw made with glutinous rice flour, grated coconut, sesame seeds, and sugar.
-Soft, chewy, and gluten-free, this Filipino delicacy is delicious as snack or dessert.
+Palitaw is made with glutinous rice flour, grated coconut, sesame seeds, and sugar.
+It's soft, chewy, and delicious as a snack or dessert.

-Vietnamese Snowballs - Banh Bao Chi
+Vietnamese Snowballs - Banh Bao Chi - Scruff & Steph

 Asian Savory Dishes

-Despite the name sweet (white) rice flour, the flour does not have a sweet taste, in fact it is not sweet at all.
+Despite the name sweet (white) rice flour, the flour does not have a sweet taste, in fact, it is not sweet at all.
 It is a great recipe to use in savory dishes while making Asian cuisine.
 Heads up!
 I didn't include sticky rice dumplings (link) or any other recipe that uses sticky rice because it is made with glutinous rice instead of glutinous (sticky) rice flour.

-Jidori Tsukune (Japanese Chicken Meatballs)
+Jidori Tsukune

-The best tsukune, or Japanese chicken meatballs, are nicely caramelized, well seasoned, and juicyand served straight off the grill.
+The best tsukune, or Japanese chicken meatballs, are nicely caramelized, well seasoned, and juicy—and served straight off the grill.

 Gluten-free Dumplings

-Ham Sui Gok (Fried Glutinous Rice Dumplings)
+Ham Sui Gok 咸水角 (Fried Glutinous Rice Dumplings) | Sift & Simmer

-Cooks in 162 minutesHam Sui Gok are savoury Chinese fried glutinous rice dumplings that are served at dim sum restaurants.
-It features a pork and vegetable filling encased in a slightly sweet, chewy glutinous rice dough.
+Ham Sui Gok is a Chinese fried glutinous rice dumpling that is served at dim sum.
+It features a filling encased in a glutinous rice dough.

-Banh Tom - Vietnamese Sweet Potato and Prawn Fritters
+Banh Tom - Vietnamese Sweet Potato and Prawn Fritters - Scruff & Steph

 Mochi Desserts